Afrrcyn/compYear2/dansSwe/Privacy Design Strategies.md

 There are 8 and those are split into 2 sections; Data Orientated and Process Orientated, as shown respectively:

 Data Orientated deals with the processing of data
-1. Minimise - limit as much as possible the processing of data
+1. Minimise - limit as much as possible the processing of data (deleting data ...?)
-2. Separate - separate the processing of data as much as possible
+2. Separate - separate the processing of data as much as possible (separating does not mean data becomes inaccessible)
 3. Abstract - limit as much as possible the detail in which personal data is processed
 4. Hide - make personal data unlink-able and unobservable
 -----
 Process Orientated deals with organisational aspects